Preliminary Planning Commission Draft (2007)

 Part 3 of the plan focuses on conservation and open space issues, including more detailed policy analysis of several component resource issues.

 The purpose of Chapter 12 (PDF) is to provide policy and implementation for 2 state-mandated elements, the Conservation Element and the Open Space Element.
 This chapter addresses issues that are not otherwise addressed in other topical chapters.
 This chapter also describes the relationship between these elements and other sections of the plan, and provides for the integration of related components.

 The Open Space Element addresses open space for the preservation of natural resources, for the managed production of resources, for outdoor recreation, and for public health and safety.
 The Conservation Element addresses the conservation, development, and use of natural resources, including water, forests, soils, rivers, and mineral deposits.

 Chapter 13: Water Resources Element

 The primary purpose of the Water Resources Element (PDF) is to ensure that the county's water resources are sustained and protected.
 To achieve this purpose, water resource management will be implemented in an integrated manner throughout all jurisdictions in the county.
-Such implementation will proceed on a sustainable yield and quality protection basis, which considers the amount of quality water that can be used over the long term without exceeding the replenishment rates over time or causing long term declines or degradation in available surface water or groundwater resources.
+Such implementation will proceed on a sustainable yield and quality protection basis, which considers the amount of quality water that can be used over the long term without exceeding the replenishment rates over time nor causing long term decline or degradation in available surface water or groundwater resources.